ARTbio/GalaxyKickStart/README.md

 Note that the minimum requirements are a OpenSSH client, Ansible >=1.8, Vagrant >=1.7.4, Virtual Box (compatible with vagrant - see vagrant site) and git.

-# Running from the host machine Galaxy
+# Running Galaxy VM from the host machine
 Galaxy is installed as a SO service, however if you want to run galaxy from the host machine as a shell application, open another shell on host machine on the same install directory (ansible-artimed/galaxy_vm) and execute:
 ```
 vagrant ssh -c "sudo service galaxy stop"